DarrenRM/noita-helper/data/context.md

     - Prerequisites: Must have read Book S_A
     - Notes: **Book S_A** states: "hidden deep within the Soil of this Earth"
     - Hint to find next step: The seed sleeps in earth's depths.
 Perhaps it dreams of sunlight.
 Perhaps it needs to wake where ancients built toward sky.
     - Hint to find book: Above the desert chasm, where brickwork stands, words were spoken of ancient pinnacles and awakening.
-Remember what was said. ([See: Books → Notes on Grand Alchemy (Book S_B)](../noita-data.md#notes-on-grand-alchemy-sun-quest-books) - "...Bring the slumbering Seed to life by letting it soak in the rays of the Sun, on the pinnacle of past civilizations...")
+Remember what was said. ( - "...Bring the slumbering Seed to life by letting it soak in the rays of the Sun, on the pinnacle of past civilizations...")

 10. **Bring Seed to Pyramid and Awaken It**
-    - Location: Pyramid in Desert (near Kolmisilmän koipi boss ~9984, -786) [See: Bosses → Kolmisilmän Koipi]
-    - Difficulty: High - Requires transporting Seed
+    - Location: Pyramid in Desert (near Kolmisilmän koipi boss ~9984, -786)    - Difficulty: High - Requires transporting Seed
     - Prerequisites: Must have found Seed
-    - Notes: **Book S_B** states: "let it soak in the rays of the Sun, on the pinnacle of past civilizations" (Pyramid) [See: Books → Notes on Grand Alchemy (Book S_B)].
+    - Notes: **Book S_B** states: "let it soak in the rays of the Sun, on the pinnacle of past civilizations" (Pyramid).
 Expose Seed to sunlight at Pyramid top to awaken it, creating Youngling
     - Hint to find next step: The seed stirs, becomes young.
 But youth knows hunger.
 Four elements form all things - perhaps they must be consumed.

 ### Phase 4: Elemental Imbuement

 11. **Obtain Essence of Earth**
-    - Location: Essence Of Earth (16128, -1792) or (23808, -1793 for Apotheosis) [See: Items → Essence Of Earth]
-    - Difficulty: Very High - Extremely dangerous location
+    - Location: Essence Of Earth (16128, -1792) or (23808, -1793 for Apotheosis)    - Difficulty: Very High - Extremely dangerous location
     - Prerequisites: Must have Youngling
     - Notes: Crystallized Essence needed
     - Hint to find next step: One element claimed.
 Three remain - where wind never ceases.

 12. **Obtain Essence of Air**
-    - Location: Essence Of Air (-13056, -5377) [See: Items → Essence Of Air]
-    - Difficulty: Very High - Extremely dangerous location
+    - Location: Essence Of Air (-13056, -5377)    - Difficulty: Very High - Extremely dangerous location
     - Prerequisites: Must have Youngling
     - Notes: Crystallized Essence needed
     - Hint to find next step: Two elements held.
 Two remain - where flame knows no end.

 13. **Obtain Essence of Fire**
-    - Location: Essence Of Fire (-14062, 370) [See: Items → Essence Of Fire]
-    - Difficulty: Very High - Extremely dangerous location
+    - Location: Essence Of Fire (-14062, 370)    - Difficulty: Very High - Extremely dangerous location
     - Prerequisites: Must have Youngling
     - Notes: Crystallized Essence needed
     - Hint to find next step: Three elements bound.
 One remains - where water dwells in deepest places.

 14. **Obtain Essence of Water**
-    - Location: Essence Of Water (-5376, 16640) [See: Items → Essence Of Water]
-    - Difficulty: Very High - Extremely dangerous location
+    - Location: Essence Of Water (-5376, 16640)    - Difficulty: Very High - Extremely dangerous location
     - Prerequisites: Must have Youngling
     - Notes: Crystallized Essence needed
     - Hint to find next step: Four elements complete.
 Pour their terrible power into the youngling, and watch it transform.